What is a prepayment meter?

 - access to hardship funds

-Suppliers must offer a range of ways to pay back a debt.
+Energy suppliers must offer a range of ways to pay debt back.
 One option could be through a prepayment meter.
+This lets you repay some of your outstanding debt automatically every time you top up your meter credit.

-- through a court warrant to cover ongoing energy use and debt repayments.
-A supplier can force-fit a prepayment meter by warrant only after they have taken all reasonable steps to agree payment with you.
-It should be a last resort to avoid disconnecting your supply.
+A supplier can force-fit a prepayment meter by warrant or by remotely switching your smart meter only after they have taken all reasonable steps to agree payment with you.
+It should be a last resort in order to avoid disconnecting your supply.

 Breathing Space scheme